Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Authenticator/README.md

         // If you want to use OAuth, uncomment this code:
         //oAuthConfigurations: [.arcgisDotCom]
     )
-    // Set the challenge handler to be the authenticator we just created.
+    // Set the ArcGIS and Network challenge handlers to be the authenticator we just created. authenticator.setupAuthenticationChallengeHandlers() }
-    ArcGISEnvironment.authenticationChallengeHandler = authenticator
-}

 var body: some SwiftUI.Scene {